folio-org/stripes-testing/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

+## About Folio UI Tests

+The tests are using the [nightmarejs](http://www.nightmarejs.org) browser automation library, and [mocha](https://mochajs.org) for the tests itself.

 ## install node packages first

     $ yarn install